NasiadkaMaciej/ChatAppCPP/README.md

 - `/help` - Show available commands
 - `/rooms` - Show available rooms on the server
 - `/exit` - Exit the application

+## UI Navigation
+- Arrow keys to scroll through chat history
+- Type messages in the input area at the bottom
+- Status information displayed in the bottom status bar